Submit your 2016 Health / Dependent Care Flexible Spending Account Claims

 Did you know that you can make contributions to your health savings account (HSA) until the tax filing deadline of April 18, 2017 and have the contributions applied to 2016?
 Visit the Optum Bank Website to view information on how to make deposits into your account.
 Online deposits need to be made by April 10 to ensure adequate processing time.
 The Bank will however accept mail that is postmarked by April 18.

-401(k) Plan Did You Exceed the Contribution Limit?
+401(k) Savings & Investment Plan Did You Exceed the 2016 Contribution Limit?

 The amount you contributed to the plan is reported on your W2 in Box 12 (code D - for traditional pre-tax and code AA for Roth 401(k)).
 Employer contributions such as the Oracle match are not subject to this limit, and are not conveyed on your W-2s.

-If, having reviewed your W-2s from ALL employers in 2015, you feel you have exceeded your personal limit, please contact Don Reich (Oracle’s 401(k) and Deferred Compensation Plan Manager) at email@example.com or 719-757-4132.
-The deadline for any refund of excess deferrals is April 18, 2016.
+If, having reviewed your W-2s from ALL employers in 2016, you feel you have exceeded your personal limit, please contact Don Reich (Oracle’s 401(k) and Deferred Compensation Plan Manager) at email@example.com or 719-757-4132.
+The deadline to refund excess contributions is April 18, 2017.
 Keep in mind that any refund will take approximately one week to process so please make your request as early as possible.
 Visit the Oracle US Benefits Website for more information about the 401(k) Plan.